Checker

 - Develop strategic content calendars

-Different SEO tools measure keyword difficulty differently, so it’s best to use the same tool consistently for comparative analysis rather than comparing scores across
+Different SEO tools measure keyword difficulty differently, so it’s best to use the same tool consistently for comparative analysis rather than comparing scores across tools

 Low Difficulty (0-30) Relatively easy to rank Medium Difficulty (30-60) Requires more effort High Difficulty (60-100) Extremely competitive 0 15 30 45 60 80 100 Keyword Difficulty Scale